Signals in Frontend: A Comparative Analysis of Reactive State Management

-// Vue 3 with signals
+// Vue 3 reactive primitives

 import { signal, computed, effect } from '@vue/reactivity'